kasslent/clc-digital-skills/_lessons/module-1.1.md

 >*
 > <br>
 > *Pro tip!*
-While not required, it's best practice to put image files into its own folder (as well as other related files, like CSS and JavaScript) to keep your project organized.
-Go ahead, try creating an images folder and download some royalty free images from [The Stocks](http://thestocks.im).
+While not required, it's best practice to put image files into their own folder (as well as other files, like CSS and JavaScript) to keep your project organized.
+Try creating an "images" folder, download some royalty free images from [The Stocks](http://thestocks.im), and move them from your Downloads into the images folder you created inside your project.